TencentAILabHealthcare/ER-BERT/README.md

 ```bash
 python evaluate_seq2seq_MIRA.py --config config/FMFM/seq2seq_MIRA_FMFM.json
 ```
+### 5. Expected output
+After the above pre-training and fine-tuning, ER-BERT will generate three .csv files: `result.csv`, `true_discriminator.csv`, and `generated_discriminator.csv`. `result.csv` contains the beta sequences (default 1000) generated for each input epitopes, with two columns *epitope, generated_beta*. `true_discriminator.csv`, and `generated_discriminator.csv` present the predicted binding specificity by the external discriminator for true and generated beta sequences, respectively.
+Both files contain four columns: *epitope, receptor, label_pred, and label_true*.
+Note that a value of -1 in the *label_true* column indicates that the beta sequences were generated.
 ## Model availability
 ER-BERT with two tokenizers on all the three tasks (MAA, Seq2Seq, and BSP) on the comprehensive training dataset are available on Zenodo: https://doi.org/10.5281/zenodo.7494046.
 And you can fine-tuning it on your own dataset as we described in the above section (Section 4.
 Utilization).
 ## Data availability
 Due to the space limitation, we present part of data used in this project in the folder `ProcessedData`.
+We have also included a demo dataset that utilizes publicly available datasets in this study for reference.
+To access the demo data, please download [it](https://drive.google.com/file/d/1DqZC1FUkuKEDt88hT2qZRA44-k_UT3RI/view?usp=sharing) and place all of the files into the `ProcessedData` folder.
+Then you can directly run the model following above instructions.
 For the full data, please contact us.
 ## Contact
 If you have any questions, please contact us via email:
 - [Jiannan Yang](mailto:jiannan.yang@my.cityu.edu.hk)
 - [Bing He](mailto:hebinghb@gmail.com)